exoplatform/exo-documentation/docs/GettingStarted.rst

 |image212|

-Once you confirm the action, the article is automatically moved into the view "Archived News" of the application and will be no longer available from the application to other users.
-Only the users having the role publisher (in addition to the author) will be able to see it in their archived view.
+Once you confirm the action, the article is automatically moved into the archive and is no longer available to other users.
+The archive can be accessed from the "Archived News" entry in the filter.
+Only the authors and publishers can see articles in the archive.
 The preview of the archived article activity from the feed will be changed :

 |image213|